py-chemist/mol2chemfig-web/README.md

-**Mol2chemfig Web** is a web interface built on top of Mol2chemfig program maintained by [Prof. M. Palmer](http://science.uwaterloo.ca/~mpalmer/contact.html) (a big THANK YOU!).
+**Mol2chemfig Web** is a web interface built on top of Mol2chemfig program maintained by [Prof. M. Palmer](http://science.uwaterloo.ca/~mpalmer/contact.html).
 The main goal of the project is to provide a user-friendly interface for generating and modifying chemical structures depicted in chemfig format for LaTeX documents.
 Web application includes the following features:

 **Integrated database search:**